 The American Heart Association (AHA) talks about the diet on its website, acknowledging the Mediterranean Diet’s statistics for lower rates of heart disease and deaths in the region for those following the diet.
 However, on their website, they’re reluctant to put their seal of approval on it.
 “We need more studies to find out whether the diet itself or other lifestyle factors account for the lower deaths from heart disease.”

 Healthy Eating is Healthy Menu Planning

-Most people however, are just looking for for healthy menu planning; food that offers family-friendly recipes and food the whole family will eat.
-And while that term, family-friendly, is always going to be subjective (I mean, what really constitutes “family-friendly” anyway?), the keyword is always going to be customization.
+Most people however are just looking for healthy menu planning; food that offers family-friendly recipes and food the whole family will eat.
+And while the term, family-friendly, is always going to be subjective (I mean, what really constitutes “family-friendly” anyway?), the keyword is always going to be customization.

 When you have the ability to customize your meal plan according to what your family will eat AND you are able to put it into a framework of “healthy”, you’re on your way to making it all work.

 Meal planning or menu planning as I prefer to call it–meals imply one meal at a time while menus imply a plan, so much different–is a journey in wellness that we all need to pursue on purpose.
 We cannot menu plan on default, it doesn’t work.

 And while there’s a question for everyone on what constitutes a “healthy diet” as we discussed here, there’s a lot of room to find out for yourself.